I have an old solar system which is getting tired and not meeting my needs. What are my options?

 What are your options?

 2) Many owners of older systems keep their old system running as is, or if it has failed decide to remove the old system and start again.
-So the option is either get a brand new quality system, such as one from LG installers which can be found here: https://www.lgenergy.com.au/dealer and have it run together with the old one, or have a much bigger new LG panel system installed, after the old one has been removed.
+So the option is either get a brand new quality system, such as one from an LG installer and have it run together with the old one, or have a much bigger new LG panel system installed, after the old one has been removed.

-While PV systems and especially panels have come down in price significantly, the Australian market has attracted the cheapest of the cheap and quality at the bottom end is actually reduced compared to the quality of the solar panels in the earlier panel systems.
-They are designed to be cheap, not for a long life.
-We recommend you read the Beginners Guide for Solar https://resources.lgenergy.com.au/solar-beginners-guide/ to give you some clear guidelines of the best options available today, and how to avoid the many pitfalls of cheap solar today.
+While PV systems and especially panels have come down in price significantly, the Australian market has attracted many installation companies and panel suppliers that have failed.
+We recommend you read the Beginners Guide for Solar to give you some clear guidelines of the best options available today, and how to avoid the many pitfalls of cheap solar today.

 Solar and Batteries

-For most households the older, smaller solar systems common 5+ years ago are usually not big enough in kW size to supply the household and a battery with sufficient renewable energy to create an efficient outcome, meaning keep the battery appropriately charged during the day, to have the full battery capacity available at night.
+For most households the older, smaller solar systems common 5+ years ago are usually not big enough in kW size to supply the household and a battery with sufficient renewable energy to create an efficient outcome.
+These small systems often do not generate sufficient excess electricity to keep the battery appropriately charged during the day, to have the full battery capacity available at night.

 The most applied solution is to add a 2nd solar system with batteries.
 This 2nd system would then include a hybrid inverter which can charge the battery.
 In some instances the new hybrid inverter can also take the solar power from your old smaller system to charge the battery.

-Please note: If you change and older system’s inverter with anything other than like for like the solar system installer will have to change the whole solar system to the new Australian standard – as per legal requirement.
+Please note: If you change an older system’s inverter with anything other than like for like the solar system installer will have to change the whole solar system to comply with the new Australian standard – as per legal requirement.
 Often the cost of this upgrade is more than the remaining value of the solar system.
-Also the installer via this upgrade, than takes on the legal liability of your older system, and some installers do not wish to have that responsibility; therefore getting older systems upgraded can be a difficult endeavour.
-Talk to your LG Authorized solar installation specialist about the potential solutions.
-Please check here for the closest installer near you. https://www.lgenergy.com.au/dealer
+Also the installer via this upgrade, then takes on the legal liability of your older system, and some installers do not wish to have that responsibility; therefore getting older systems upgraded can be a difficult endeavour.
+Talk to your LG Authorised solar installation specialist about the potential solutions.
+To find the closest installer near you go to: https://www.lgenergy.com.au/dealer

-And when considering a purchase consider this old home truth – buy quality buy once, buy cheap by twice.
+And when considering a purchase consider this old home truth – buy quality buy once, buy cheap buy twice.

 Happy solar researching from your LG Electronics Solar Team.